info441-au22/info441-finalproject/README.md

 **2: "Time Capsule" functionality** - Let user select a given season and year, then create a random playlist of songs from that period that were in the users song library.

-**3: "Genre Capsule" functionality** - Let user select five genres, then create a random playlist of songs from those genres as recommendations.
+**3: "Recommendations" functionality** - Let user select from relevant genres, then create a list of recommended songs from those genres utilizing a unique seed tied to artists, songs, and genres the user has in their playlists library.

 # Tech